Virtualunionsex/LuffyRobot/.github/README.md

 ## ⚠️ Security

-YukkiMusicBot follows good practices of security, but 100% security cannot be assured.
+AyiinMusicBot follows good practices of security, but 100% security cannot be assured.
 YukkiMusicBot is provided **"as is"** without any **warranty**.
 Use at your own risk.

 For more information and to report security issues, please refer to our [`SECURITY.md`](SECURITY.md)

 ## 🗂 License

 This project is licensed under the **GNU General Public License v3**.
-All designs were created by [@NotReallyShikhar](https://github.com/NotReallyShikhar) .
+All designs were created by [@AyiinXd](https://github.com/AyiinXd) .

 See [LICENSE](../LICENSE) for more information.

 ## 📑 Acknowledgements

-Special thanks to these amazing projects/people which/who help power Yukki Music Bot:
+Special thanks to these amazing projects/people which/who help power Ayiin Music Bot:

 - [Pyrogram](https://github.com/pyrogram/pyrogram)
 - [Py-Tgcalls](https://github.com/pytgcalls/pytgcalls)